rowanmanning/rowanmanning.com/blog/_posts/2012-11-10-how-to-sell-technology.md

 date: 2012-11-10 16:15
 description: The dressing up of technology in advertising doesn't work for me.
 I like to know how the product looks, feels and works in as short a time as possible.
 The same applies to web design.
 tags: [Advertising, Rant, Tech]
-subject: selling technology
+cta: Read about selling technology
-subject-id: thinking
+subject: thinking
 layout: post
 ---